When people think about owning a business, they usually think about starting a new one from the ground up.

 Ready to move onto the final step?

-Funding to Purchase a Business
+6) How to Finance Buying a Business

 Borrowing money from a bank is a popular option for business funding, with approximately half of our buyers securing a bank loan to fund their acquisition.